48 Things To Do In Tucson When It’s Too Hot!

 Location: 12325 Agua Caliente Park Road, Tucson, AZ 85749

-32. Catch up on that Netflix should you’ve been meaning to watch
+32. Catch up on that series you’ve been meaning to watch

 I would not be surprised if hot areas like Phoenix and Tucson have the most Netflix users in the country.
 It really can be a lifesaver when you have 6 months of intolerable heat.
+Amazon Prime, Hulu, and HBO Max also have a lot of great old classics available.
 Summer is the time in Southern Arizona to catch up on any shows you have been longing to see since you can’t really do anything outside for too long.
-Supernatural, Weeds, Revenge, Stranger Things, Lost, Breaking Bad, and Dollhouse are a few really engaging shows which will easily make you forget that you are boarded up inside.
+Supernatural, Weeds, Revenge, Stranger Things, Friends, Cobra Kai, Step by Step, Ghost Adventures, Lost, Breaking Bad, and Dollhouse are a few really engaging shows which will easily make you forget that you are boarded up inside.
+Amazon Prime, Hulu, and HBO Max also have a lot of great old classics available.

 33. Check out local galleries